Fayval Williams: Politics

 Fayval Williams was first sworn in as Member of Parliament in the House of Representatives on 10 March 2016.

 She was presented as caretaker for the St Andrew Eastern constituency 23 March 2015 by the leader of the Jamaica Labour Party Andrew Holness after having been organising the constituency since early 2014.
-She was officially nominated as the Jamaica Labour Party candidate on February 9, 2016 at the Mona High School.
-Williams succeeded Dr Saphire Longmore as caretaker, who lost to the People’s National Party’s (PNP) Andre Hylton by a mere 254 votes in the 2011 General Election.
+She was officially nominated as the Jamaica Labour Party candidate on February 9, 2016, at the Mona High School.
+Williams succeeded Dr Saphire Longmore as caretaker, who lost to the People's National Party's (PNP) Andre Hylton by 254 votes in the 2011 General Election.
 During the tenure of Dr St Aubyn Bartlett (former Member of Parliament), she served as constituency treasurer.

 Williams secured a second term as member of parliament for St Andrew Eastern in the September 3, 2020 General Elections.
-Preliminary numbers published by the Electoral Office of Jamaica showed that Williams polling 6,972 votes to her opponent Venesha Phillips total of 4,730.
+Preliminary numbers published by the Electoral Office of Jamaica (EOJ) showed that Williams polling 6,972 votes to her opponent Venesha Phillips total of 4,730.
+The official results published by the EOJ showed that Williams polled 6,954 representing 58.77 per cent of the votes while Phillips polled 4,642 representing 39.23 per cent of the votes.

+In the September 3, 2025 General Elections, Williams was against victorious at the polls, defeating the Peoples National Party's Patricia Duncan Sutherland.
+According to the official results, Williams amassed 6,737 votes while her opponent received 6,303.
+Carl Cargill of the Jamaica Progressive Party received 67 votes.
+With her victory, Williams has become the winningest MP for the constituency surpassing all the others who had been elected for two terms at most.